-- Install it on some computer together with or instead of Windows - If you can use whole disk, just boot from CD/USB and click "Next"... - If you don't have whole disk, you need at least one (commonly more) disk partition(s) - if you don't know how to manage them, ask someone skilled... - Live CD/USB - The most easy burn ISO image of CD from web of almost any Linux distribution or use for example UNetbootin to prepare bootable flash - You only have to know how to boot from CD/USB (usually press ESC, DEL, F2, F10, F12, ... when starting computer - varies according to manufacturer) - Virtualization (slide 10) - Requires relatively powerful computer (preferable Intel i5 or i7 or AMD Ryzen and over 4-8 GB of RAM)
+- Install it on some computer together with or instead of Windows - If you can use whole disk, just boot from CD/USB and click "Next"... - If you don't have whole disk, you need at least one (commonly more) disk partition(s) if you don't know how to manage them, ask someone skilled... - Major updates of Windows 10 or Windows reainstalls use to destroy bootloader and it is not possible to start Linux anymore (although it can be usually easily fixed) - Live CD/USB - The most easy burn ISO image of CD from web of almost any Linux distribution or use for example UNetbootin to prepare bootable flash - You only have to know how to boot from CD/USB (usually press ESC, DEL, F2, F10, F12, ... when starting computer varies according to manufacturer) - Virtualization (slide 11) - Requires relatively powerful computer (preferable Intel i5 or i7 or AMD Ryzen and over 4-8 GB of RAM) - Install virtual machine (probably the most easy is VirtualBox) allows install and run another operating system inside host as an ordinary application very easy and comfortable - Linux subsystem in MS Windows 10 Store